Passport to Adventure airs on public television stations across the United States.

 Wales is a part of Great Britain, along with Scotland and England.
 The U.K., or United Kingdom, includes the countries of Great Britain as well as Northern Ireland.

 A good place to start your trip to Wales is in the bustling, cosmopolitan capital, Cardiff.
 A large bay laps quietly next to contemporary hotels, the huge Millennium Center and the old harbor.
-The
+The centerpiece of the city is the 12th century Cardiff castle.

 Award-Winning Episode